joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 The button, was no longer a hole anymore, it was again just a button, as it had been before Wilbert found it.

 Kneeling on the floor with the blanket was pretty awkward, so Wilbert carried it over to one of his larger tool benches, and climbed onto a tall stool beside the bench.
-Such a tall stool was useful, because Wilbert himself was so short, and the stool was one of many items that in the barn that allowed him to make use of places he couldn't otherwise reach.
+Such a tall stool was useful, because Wilbert himself was so short, and the stool was one of many items in the barn that allowed him to make use of places he couldn't otherwise reach.

 Remy hopped up beside him onto the workbench, standing right beside the blanket and looking down at it.

 Wilbert wanted to experiment further on the blanket, but didn't want to hurt his finger again.
 Instead, he looked around at the various tools that were available near his workbench.
 He decided that a flathead  screwdriver with a rounded handle at the back was probably his best bet for opening the button again.

 Wilbert grabbed a screwdriver and returned to the blanket.
-Carefully, reaching down he poked at the button with the flathead tip of the screw driver.
+Carefully reaching down, he poked at the button with the flathead tip of the screw driver.

 As Wilbert pressed into it he was able to make the button open up, and as he tried harder, the button became a larger and larger ring.
 Again, a hissing sound could be heard as the suction began.